Finch-API/finch-docs/docs/Development-Guides/Permissions.md

 # Permissions

 Each Finch `access_token` can only make API calls to endpoints the end-user has granted an application permission to.
 Permissions are specified by the `product` parameter when launching Connect.
-Both systems will show in Finch Connect, and your user can select whichValid permissions are—
+Both systems will show in Finch Connect, and your user can select which.
+Valid permissions are—

 <!--
 type: tab